 An often overlooked aspect but highly important piece of your marketing puzzle is social media.
 There’s a high likelihood that your customers will start their search for a homebuilder by some form of social media, and your presence there could very well make the difference between getting a lead and losing a sale.

-Of course, knowing what to do with social media requires a bit of a learning curve to someone who may be new to it as more than a social platform.
+Knowing what to do with social media requires a bit of a learning curve to someone who may be new to it as more than a social platform.
 Business social media in conjunction with a quality attraction marketing campaign is a slightly different animal, but we’ve got a few key posts aimed at making your social media presence a fruitful one:

 - 8 Tips on Social Media Best Practices for Your Business